mcfrith/dnarrange/README.md

   (default=2).
 A value of `0` tells it to not bother grouping: it will simply find rearranged query sequences.

-- `-c N`, `--min-cov=N`: omit any query sequence that has any rearrangement shared by < N other queries.
+- `-c N`, `--min-cov=N`: discard any query sequence that has a pair of consecutive rearranged fragments shared by < N other queries.
 The default depends on the `-s` option: when s>1, the default is 1, else the default is 0.

 - `-t LETTERS`, `--types=LETTERS`: rearrangement types:
   C=inter-chromosome, S=inter-strand, N=non-colinear, G=big gap